Home » 10 Inspiring World Mental Health Day Ideas

 1. Dance or movement therapy: Turn up your favorite music and dance or engage in movement therapy to improve mood and reduce stress.

-5. Animal therapy: Spending time with animals like dogs, cats, or horses can reduce anxiety and promote mental wellbeing.
+5. Animal therapy: Spending time with animals like dogs, cats, or horses can reduce anxiety and promote mental well-being.

 Leave a Comment